tessel/t1-runtime/README.md

 npm test
 ```

-You can now run code on your PC using `colony` from your command line.
+You can now run code on your PC using `colony` from your command line (e.g. `colony hello-world.js`).
 For building firmware, please see the [firmware building instructions](https://github.com/tessel/firmware).

 ## Documentation